White-bellied green pigeon: Subspecies

+Behaviour

 The pigeon is known for its unusual habit of drinking saltwater.
-Some scientists believe that this help somehow with the Pigeon's digestion of certain acidic Berries.
+Scientists believe that this can help with the pigeon's digestion of acidic berries.
 A well-known location where the pigeons do this in Japan is Terugasaki in Ōiso in Kanagawa Prefecture.
+White-bellied green pigeons live in pairs or in groups of up to ten individuals.
+They are also known to be shy and secretive.